SS Canastota: Naval involvement in the search

-The New Zealand-based cruiser HMS Chatham had been involved in the search for Canastota but returned to Wellington on 30 June 1921, without seeing any sign of her.
-Following the return of Chatham, unnamed—presumably naval—sources were reported as holding the view that even if Canastota had launched her lifeboats, those boats would not have survived the seas encountered during the search.
+The New Zealand-based cruiser HMS Chatham had been involved in the search for Canastota but returned to Wellington on 30 June 1921, without seeing any sign of it.
+Following the return of Chatham, unnamed—presumably naval—sources were reported as holding the view that even if Canastota had launched its lifeboats, those boats would not have survived the seas encountered during the search.

 The seas had been benign during the time that Canastota should have completed her crossing of the Tasman Sea (13 to 18 June) but the weather conditions in the Tasman Sea had worsened after that time.
 In the early morning of Sunday 26 June 1921, violent storms claimed two coastal steamers—Our Jack and —on the New South Wales mid-north coast.

 The bad weather raised fears for the men; a relative of one of the engineers of Canastota was quoted, in The Daily Telegraph (Sydney) of 25 June 1921, as saying, "I think it is up to the Admiralty to despatch at least two of the cruisers to make a search, as every day will make the position worse, and it will be a terrible ordeal for men in open boats in weather like we are experiencing."Chatham had a limited cruising range and one of the concerns raised was that Canastota may be in trouble closer to the coast of Australia than New Zealand.

 There was an expectation that the Australian Navy would send a destroyer in search of the missing ship but, controversially, the Navy refused to do so.
 That decision led to some unfavourable press reports and representations from citizens arguing that a ship should be sent.

 The Australian Navy did not relent and no Australian naval ship was sent out in search of Canastota.